joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 This aim was not the least inspired by the desire to facilitate setting up, controlling and evaluating ensemble runs [@Buchwald2020,@Chaudhry2021] but has now taken on a wider perspective of general software usability.
 There exists already a similar python interface "ogs5py" for OGS version 5 [@muller2021ogs5py].
-However, the differences in many concepts, like input file handling, required an entirely new package to be built from scratch.
+However, the differences in many concepts, like input file handling, required an entirely new package build from scratch.

 As standard output format, OpenGeoSys uses VTK unstructured grid files (VTU) as timeslices stacked together by a PVD file.
 These can be analyzed typically using Paraview [@ahrens2005paraview].
 For interactive Python use the Python